Skip to content

 From Method to Practice

 The SiD Process translates the Method into day-to-day practice.
-While the Method describes what to do, the Process describes how to organize the work: building teams, involving stakeholders, managing timelines, and structuring deliverables.
+Where the Method describes what to do, the Process describes how to organize the work: building teams, involving stakeholders, managing timelines, and structuring deliverables.

 Designing Your Process

-Scale of the challenge: A neighborhood project requires a different process than a national policy trajectory or a corporate strategy.
+Scale: A neighborhood project requires a different process than a national policy trajectory or corporate strategy.

-Stakeholder landscape: The number and diversity of stakeholders shapes the participation strategy and communication needs.
+Stakeholder landscape: Number and diversity of stakeholders shapes the participation strategy.

 Existing knowledge: If good system analysis already exists, the process can start from a more advanced position.